-If it is too much heat for you, hold a small amount of yoghurt or milk in your mouth.
+If it is too much heat for you, after ingesting, hold a small amount of yoghurt or milk in your mouth.
 Almost instant relief.

 Capsules: If you want an instant effect taking it orally in liquid form is the best way as its action begins to enter the body through the membrane of the mouth.
 Capsules may dissolve in the stomach or later in the intestine.
 This is not a recommended way to take cayenne as it will not be evenly distributed and absorbed a little at a time.

 Oil: Some people find that buying (or making) cayenne oil and taking it dropper wise is easier for them.
 Others carry a small dropper bottle with them in case of emergency such as heart attack. or even emergency care for wounds as it staunches the blood.